JiscPER/jper/docs/api/API.md

     --FulltextBoundary--

+If you are carrying out this request you MUST include the **content.packaging_format** field in the notification metadata, and include the identifier to the appropriate format identifier as per the [Packaging Format](https://github.com/JiscPER/jper/blob/develop/docs/api/PACKAGING.md) documentation.

-It is possible to send a request which has limited JSON metadata, and relies entirely on any metadata embedded in the Package
+It is also possible to send a request which has limited/no JSON metadata, and relies entirely on any metadata embedded in the Package.

 To do this, send the bare-minimum JSON notification, with only the format identifier of the package included.
 For example: